 So why is it that deals fail to complete and what can these firms do to help get them over the finish line?
 There are any number of factors that can come to light during the due diligence process.
 Some are pleasant surprises.
 Others are not so much.
 Following are five of the top factors.

-- Target Termination Fees: The biggest influence on whether a deal completes is whether there’s a break fee.
+The biggest influence on whether a deal completes is whether there’s a break fee.
 This charge is a fee paid to the target firm if the deal fails to close.
 According to the Cass study, a break fee “reduced the average probability of deal failure by almost 12%.”
-It goes on to note that acquirer termination fees had no real effect on whether a deal completes or not.
+It goes on to note that acquirer termination fees had no real effect on whether a deal closes or not.

-- Hostile or Not: Some companies are looking to be acquired.
-Others get surprise bids that catch them, their employees and investors flatfooted.
+Some companies are looking to sell or be acquired.
+Others get surprise bids from buyers that catch them, their employees and investors flatfooted.
 Those unsolicited bids are between five- and six-times more likely to collapse than solicited deals.
 In fact, approximately 60 percent of these hostile or unsolicited deals fail to see completion.

-- Have Enough Advisers: While it may seem like a unique component to the success of a deal, having the right amount of advisers can have a significant impact.
+While it may seem like a unique component to the success of a deal, having the right amount of investment banking advisers can have a significant impact.
 According to the Cass report, “Adding one extra acquirer financial adviser reduced the probability of deal failure by 11.5%, and adding one extra acquirer legal adviser reduced the probability of deal failure by 8.0%.”
 Considering how complex these deals can be, it quickly begins to make sense that the more the merrier.

 Another way to help keep deals together is with the use of a virtual data room – sometimes called VDRs.
 Because any M&A deal has so many disparate components, the due diligence portion is where deals can be finalized or fall apart.
 Reviewing everything from employee information to contracts to financial documents can reveal so much about a company, whether it’s properly valued and any number of other operational or financial issues.
 This information is increasingly being stored and shared in a secure virtual data room.
 The advantages of virtual data rooms over systems like file sharing platforms or cloud storage are their bank-grade security, real-time content management tools and workflow resources.